 Here’s the biggest mistake.
 Experience may vary from one pentester to another, as well as from one project to another.

-We do not pretend to formalize methods of estimation in this article.
-Instead, we’ll separate and show two polar considerations, commonly used together in pentest service planning: Checklists and Red Teaming.
+We do not pretend to formalize all the methods of estimation in this article.
+Instead, we’ll demonstrate what factors may affect pentesting processes and why it might be hard to select one on the example of two polar methods, commonly used together in pentest service project planning: Checklists and Red Teaming.
 We shall assume that it is possible to identify two ideal extreme cases, i.e., two opposite approaches to project penetration test planning.

 Now, let’s play a pentesting game, accompanied with methods of mathematical analysis.